 The letter is the latest effort by the newly formed coalition to increase public pressure on the court, which has long been reluctant to allow live or even delayed video broadcast of its proceedings.
 A coalition-sponsored advertisement has been running on cable news outlets in recent weeks also urging cameras in the high court.

 In an aside, the letter stated that “neither the coalition … nor its member groups were responsible for the video of Supreme Court proceedings that appeared online last month.
 We do not endorse or encourage such behavior at the high court or in any courtroom.”
 A protester interrupted an oral argument on Feb.
 26, and someone nearby with a hidden camera

-recorded the event, later posting it on YouTube.
+, later posting it on YouTube.

 Among the groups in the coalition are the National Association of Broadcasters, the Society of Professional Journalists, Radio Television Digital News Association, the Americans Society of News Editors, the Alliance for Justice, Constitutional Accountability Center, the Liberty Coalition and Citizens for Responsibility and Ethics in Washington.

 Contact Tony Mauro at firstname.lastname@example.org Editor’s Note: Mauro is a member of the steering committee of the Reporters Committee for Freedom of the Press, which is a member of the Coalition for Court Transparency.